 - Don’t go overboard with clothes – Clothes can be bought, found, or traded for pretty much anywhere in the world.
 And besides, the clothes you do take are just going to end up stained, torn, and full of joint burn-holes anyway.

 - Love a good shawl – It didn’t make the backpacking gear list, but there’s nothing like a good shawl or sarong.
 It’s such an extremely versatile item.
-Just pick one up on the road (preferably with something more unique than elephants on it).
+Just pick one up on the road (preferably with something more unique then elephants on it).

 - Carry some repairing tools – A small sewing kit, super glue, duct tape… things like that.
 Sooner or later, you’ll be glad you have them.

 - Locals are fantastic repairers – If something is really carking it, go find a local tailor or repairman.
-These guys know their shit and can fix most things (or make modifications to improve it).
+These guys know their stuff and can fix most things (or make modifications to improve it).

 - Learn to let go of your crap – Your material crap I mean (but also your emotional crap).
 Things are gonna break and go missing and that’s one of the biggest lessons of travel.
 Everything changes.